 Federal Labs aid civilian economy

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 13, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 13, 1991

 Albuquerque- Across the U.S. are more than 500 federal laboratories operated by 14 different federal agencies.